cyberbotics/webots/docs/reference/robot.md

 The `wb_robot_window_send` and `wb_robot_wwi_send_text` functions allow a robot controller to send a message to a JavaScript function running in the HTML robot window.
 The message is received using the `webots.window("<robot window name>").receive` method of the Webots JavaScript API.

-The `wb_robot_wwi_send_text` returns the first message present in the buffer of received messages and moves its reading head to the next one.
-To read the full buffer, you can proceed like:
+The `wb_robot_wwi_send_text` function returns the first message present in the buffer of received messages and moves its reading head to the next one.
+To read the full buffer, you should call repeatedly this function until it returns `NULL`:
 ```
 const char *message = wb_robot_wwi_receive_text();
 while (message){